Table of contents

-What is Logistics Software?
+What is Logistics Software Development?

 Logistics software is a platform for automating and managing fleet and warehouse tasks like order processing, inventory control, freight transportation, and so on.
 A platform for logistics improves visibility into workflow processes, boosts supply chain efficiency, enhances customer experience, and can even reduce transportation costs.